deislabs/bindle/docs/signing-spec.md

 - `proxy`: Signer asserts that they are a consumer or waypoint for this bindle, and have no reason to distrust the bindle
 - `host`: Signer asserts that it has served as a Bindle host for this content

+No invoice can be signed twice by the same key.
+For example, a key cannot be used to sign both as `creator` and as `host`.
+Nor are there any cases where a key is permitted to sign twice with the same role.

 ### The Creator Role

 The `creator` signature MUST be on any invoice that is compliant with this system.
 There MAY be multiple creators on an invoice.
 A creator MUST NOT sign the same invoice with the same key multiple times.
-A Bindle server MUST reject an invoice that is not signed by a creator.
+The Bindle server MUST reject an invoice that is not signed by a creator.
+(In other words, all bindles MUST be signed by a `creator` key before they can be hosted.)
-A Bindle server MUST reject an invoice that is signed by a creator's key for which the server does not have an entry in its keyring.
+When a new bindle is submitted, a Bindle server MUST reject an invoice that is signed by a creator's key for which the server does not have an entry in its keyring.
-In other words, the server MUST have the keys for every creator whose Bindle it accepts.
+In other words, the server MUST have the keys for every creator whose Bindle it accepts to host.
 A bindle server MUST NOT sign a bindle with its host key if it does not have the key of the creator in its keyring.
 This does not necessarily preclude a "caching proxy", where the proxy is repeating a Bindle that has been signed by another set of creator and host keys.

 > A _caching proxy_ is a Bindle server that takes a user's request for a bindle, finds that bindle remotely, and then caches that bindle's content locally so that it may re-serve that content at a later date.
 Such servers MAY sign with a proxy key.

-A client SHOULD reject an invoice signed by a creator whose public key is not in the client's keyring.
+A client SHOULD reject an invoice that is not signed by a known key with the `creator` or `verifier` role.
 A non-normative recommendation would be that a client ought to reject any bindle where neither a creator's nor a verifier's signature could be verified.

 ### The Verifier Role